flyingwolf1701/Architectum/arch_project_docs/product_requirements_document.md

 #### 6. Command-Line Interface & API

 - **6.1 CLI Implementation**
-  - The system must provide a command-line interface for blueprint generation
+  - The system must provide a command-line interface for core operations
   - The CLI must support all blueprint types and detail levels
   - The CLI must include options for output format and destination
   - The CLI must provide clear error messages and help documentation

+- **6.1.1 Blueprint Commands**
+  - The CLI must support generating blueprints from YAML definitions
+  - The CLI must support both persistent Feature Blueprints and Temporary Blueprints
+  - The CLI must include commands for file-based and component-based blueprint creation
+  - The CLI must provide options for blueprint detail level and output format

+- **6.1.2 Synchronization Commands**
+  - The system must provide an `arch sync` command for synchronizing code with Architectum
+  - Synchronization must update both the Relationship Map and JSON Mirrors
+  - The system must support synchronizing individual files, open files, and directories
+  - The system must provide clear status information during synchronization

 - **6.2 API Design**
   - The system must provide a programmatic API for integration